junxit/us-congress-code/title-01/chapter-1/sec-1.md

 Pub.
 L. 104–199, § 1, Sept.
 21, 1996, 110 Stat.
 2419, provided that: “This Act [enacting section 7 of this title and section 1738C of Title 28, Judiciary and Judicial Procedure] may be cited as the ‘Defense of Marriage Act’.”

 ### References in Pub.
+L. 119–75

+Pub.
+L. 119–75, § 3, Feb.
+3, 2026, 140 Stat.
+174, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Consolidated Appropriations Act, 2026, see Tables for classification] shall be treated as referring only to the provisions of that division.”

+### References in Pub.
+L. 119–74

+Pub.
+L. 119–74, § 3, Jan.
+23, 2026, 140 Stat.
+5, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, 2026, see Tables for classification] shall be treated as referring only to the provisions of that division.”

+### References in Pub.
 L. 119–60

 Pub.
 L. 119–60, § 3(1), Dec.
 18, 2025, 139 Stat.
 748, provided that: “In this Act [National Defense Authorization Act for Fiscal Year 2026, see Tables for classification]: “(1) In divisions A through D, the term ‘this Act’ refers to divisions A through D.”